yohemm/yohemm/README.md

 ## :mortar_board:Education

 - **baccalaureate** in Computer Science and Mathematical, *Lycée Georges Baumont Saint-Dié-Des-Vosges*, Graduated in 2022
-- **Licence professional** of Science in Computer Science, *Monptpelier University at Séte*, not actualy Graduated
+- **Licence professional** of Science in Computer Science, *Monptpelier University at Séte for the first year and at ULCO of Calais for the last 2 years*, not actualy Graduated

 ## :dart:Skills
 - *Programming languages*: Java, Python, **JavaScript**, **PHP**, R